carpentries-incubator/frictionless-data-agriculture/_episodes/01-introduction.md

 > - Do you understand the table contents
 > - Are you confident in re-using this data
 >
-> What extra information could you provide to make this dataset meet FAIR data principles?
+> What extra information could you provide to make this dataset easier to use for other researchers?
 {: .discussion}

 ## Goals ##
-Over the following lesson episodes we will document and combine the three datasets above into a Frictionless Data Package and use the Frictionless python libraries to write a pipeline for combing and transforming the data.
-Along the way, we will also understand how Frictionless Data can be used to support FAIR data.
+Over the following lesson episodes we will see how Frictionless Data can be used to support FAIR data, learn how Frictionless data packages are structured and describe tabular datasets and use the Frictionless python libraries to convert our three CSV files into a Frictionless Tabular Data Package.

 {% include links.md %}